bag33188/PokeROM/README.md

 sudo apt-get install -y nodejs
 ```

-Now that we've installed Node.JS and NPM, we can install the Angular CLI by running the following command:
+Now that we've installed `Node.JS` and `NPM`, we can install the `Angular CLI` by running the following command:
 ```shell script
 npm install @angular/cli
 ```